stellarsquall/chef-fundamentals-lab_day2/README.md

 ## Lab Environment

-These exercises should be completed within the provided Windows 2016 and Centos 7 training environments.
+These exercises should be completed within the provided Windows 2016 and CentOS 7 training environments.

 Your instructor will provide you with login information during the training.
 This code is _not_ intended to be executed on a learner's local machine.